livetrails/targetjs/README.md

 **`$$` Postfix (Full Completion Reactivity):**

-A target name ending with a double `$$` (e.g., `fetch$$`) will activate only after its immediately preceding targets have fully and comprehensively completed all of their operations.
+A target name ending with a double `$$` (e.g., `fetch$$`) will activate only after all the preceding targets have fully and comprehensively completed all of their operations.
 This includes:

 - The successful resolution of any timed sequences, such as animations.
 - The completion and return of results from all associated API calls.